yousefelassal/quote-cron/README.md

 > Experience is not what happens to a man.
 It is what a man does with what happens to him.

 > I will give you a definition of a proud man: he is a man who has neither vanity nor wisdom one filled with hatreds cannot be vain, neither can he be wise.

+> If you do not change direction, you may end up where you are heading.